 - Be adventurous with sampling Icelandic food.
 From puffins, sharks, whales, and horses, they do have interesting options!
 We have tried them all, and they were all excellent!

 - The cuisine in Iceland was exceptional.
-The presentation, even in the simplest of places, was beautiful and elegant.
+The presentation was beautiful and elegant, even in the simplest of places.
 It is obvious they take great pride in their food.
-The flavors, the colors, the freshness were excellent.
+The flavors, the colors, and the freshness were excellent.
 It could even be the highlight of your trip.
 Restaurants often are full so make reservations!

-- If visiting Iceland during months with snow and you are driving, plan for emergencies.
+- If visiting Iceland during months of snow and you are driving, plan for emergencies.
 Snowstorms come out of nowhere and can be severe.
 The major roads will suddenly close, and you could be stranded for an extended time in your car.
 Always have a tank full of gas, extra clothes, water, and snacks.
 This happened to us on our trip to Iceland.
-It was the worst winter conditions we ever drove in.
-Whiteout conditions in hollowing strong winds.
+It was the worst winter condition we ever drove in.
+Whiteout conditions in howling strong winds.
 All we could see were the yellow poles to mark the edge of the road and barely in the dark.
 Our only two roads back to Reykjavik suddenly closed.
-They aren’t kidding; they are closed, barricaded with police physically blocking passage!
+They aren’t kidding; they are closed, barricaded, with police physically blocking passage!
 We did not panic and kept looking for alternatives.
-We found one which took us way out of our way but thanks goodness we did.
+We found one which took us way out of our way, but thank goodness we did.
 That road closed later that night.
-Those first two we could take did not open for days, and we had a flight the next day.
+The first two we could take did not open for days, and we had a flight the next day.

-- Iceland’s geology is a draw for many, but it presents some unique risks and safety concerns.
+- Iceland’s geology draws many but presents some unique risks and safety concerns.
 Tread carefully off the beaten path and do your research before going!